 With the cooperation and involvement of communities throughout the ALCOSAN service area, 3 Rivers Wet Weather is committed to laying the foundation for sewer system consolidation—the key to long-term system sustainability and improved water quality for generations to come.

-3 Rivers Wet Weather, a nonprofit organization, is committed to improving the quality of Allegheny County's water resources by helping communities address the issue of untreated sewage and storm water overflowing into the region's waterways.
+3 Rivers Wet Weather, a nonprofit organization, is committed to improving the quality of Allegheny County's water resources by helping communities address the issue of untreated sewage and storm water affecting the region's waterways.
 To promote the most cost-effective, long-term, sustainable solutions, 3RWW benchmarks sewer technology, provides financial grants to municipalities and authorities, educates the public and advocates inter-municipal partnerships which will lead to consolidation of the fragmented municipal sewer collection system.